[Workbench] Remove delete functionality from Users table

 11:14 radhika: we really need to kick the "writing logic and local variables in views" habit.
 This is how copy-and-paste starts.
 Perhaps we can have a "deletable?" instance method (defaulting to calling editable?, and override in user to return false), and call that from the delete_object_button partial?
 Then the generic view can go back to being generic.

-#10 Updated by Radhika Chippada about 4 years ago
+#10 Updated by Radhika Chippada over 4 years ago

 Branch 6880-remove-user-delete-button at 467b636f7d1b34f7695f55af972ae90132fc8063